liupfskygre/metagenomics-workshop-1/source/reads-qc/qtrim.rst

 **Question: What are the different quality scores that sickle can handle?
 Why do we specify -t sanger here?**

-Run fastqc again
+Run FastQC again
 ================
-We would like to see if sickle has done a good job, we do so by asserting the quality of the reads again with fastqc.
+We would like to see if sickle has done a good job.
+We do so by verifying the quality of the reads again with fastqc.
 Please refer to the FastQC exercise for instructions on how to do this.

 **Question: Does the quality improve much?**

 Trimming adapter sequence
 =========================
-To remove adapter sequences from your reads one can use `cutadapt <https://github.com/marcelm/cutadapt/>`_.
+To remove adapter sequences from your reads you can use `cutadapt <https://github.com/marcelm/cutadapt/>`_.
-We won't do that in this workshop.
+This is a crucial step to guarantee the quality of your assembly, but we'll skip that in this workshop.